BVisagie/sins2-mapmaker/README.md

 Notes:

-- The app does not bundle or distribute any files from the official mod tools.
-If users need official schemas, obtain them separately.
-Reference repository: `https://github.com/StardockCorp/sins2modtools`.
+- The app does not bundle or use any files from the official mod tools.
+External/original "Official Schemas" upload-and-validate functionality has been removed to keep this project independent.
 - The editor exports JSON conforming to the clean-room schemas above; compatibility targets the game’s general expectations but does not rely on proprietary definitions.

 ## Build & Preview